bertilmuth/requirementsascode/README.md

 }
 ```

+To access the model runner inside of an actor, call `super.getModelRunner()`.
+If you want full control of the way events are published, call `modelRunner.publishWith()`.

 Note that in any case, an actor returns the event that was published last to the caller of `actor.reactTo()`.

 # Documentation of requirements as code